ryryp97/Burger-App/README.md

 To run this application locally, first you must initialize the database using the schema.sql file and then data can be pre-populated using the seeds.sql file.

-After running node server.js from the command-line, the application should be running at the appropraite local host port.
+After running node server.js from the command-line, the application should be running at the appropriate local host port.

 Alternatively, you can access the application at this link: [Burger-App](https://stormy-lake-02441.herokuapp.com/)